 Working with cloud-based vendors has major perks.
 The cloud creates an online repository or portal where all project materials and information can be accessed by project stakeholders, no matter where in the world they are located.
 However, the cloud also creates some data security issues that need to be evaluated and addressed to protect your company’s interests.

-By operating with strong digital security measures in place, like ISO certifications and Service Organization Controls, the likelihood of data loss decreases dramatically.
+By operating with strong digital security measures in place, like ISO standards and Service Organization Controls, the likelihood of data loss decreases dramatically.

 WHAT ARE SERVICE ORGANIZATION CONTROLS?

 The American Institute of Certified Public Accountants (AICPA) introduced SOCs in 2011 to certify that cloud vendors have the appropriate procedures, policies and safeguards in place to protect your personal or confidential information.
 Vendors go through a rigorous audit by a certified public accountant (CPA) to get SOC certification.

 This is important to you, as the cloud customer, for several reasons.
 It gives you peace of mind that the vendor is doing everything possible to prevent the breach of your confidential information.
 It demonstrates good faith and professionalism.
 And, if you’re in a highly regulated industry like banking or healthcare, it helps ensure compliance.
 Vendors aren’t required to meet SOC compliance standards – the process is voluntary – but they’re more attractive to clients if they do.

 Prior to 2011, this type of certification didn’t exist.
 Often, vendors improperly used the SAS 70 standard on controls affecting financial statements to suggest that they were properly protecting customer data.
 To stop this and clear up confusion, AICPA introduced SOC reports.

 SOC 1, SOC 2 AND SOC 3: WHAT’S THE DIFFERENCE?

 This is where SOC compliance gets a little confusing.
 There are three different types of SOC reports, then some subtypes within those.